PigeonCoding/flag.odin/README.md

 # a flag parsing single file lib for odin
-this is meant to be a simple alternative for [odin's flag parser](https://pkg.odin-lang.org/core/flags/)
+this is meant to be a simple alternative to [odin's flag parser](https://pkg.odin-lang.org/core/flags/)

 ## how to install
 ### in same directory